Winners and Losers from Week 11 in College Football

 Winner: Pittsburgh Goes Coastal

-The ACC is Clemson's to lose, but Pittsburgh is the second-hottest team in the conference.
+The ACC is Clemson's to lose, but Pittsburgh is the conference's second-hottest team.

 The Panthers are winning with the type of football that coach Pat Narduzzi should be proud of, dominating teams with the running game and on defense.